+Noise Scotland's Environment) with these levels remaining at the nearest residential receptor.

-Scotland's strategic noise map does not hold any modelled noise data for the A82 or A83 carriageways at the scheme extent (Scotland's Noise).
-Baseline noise levels are likely to be primarily influenced by traffic travelling along the trunk road, with secondary sources likely derived from day-to-day urban activities associated with Tarbet.
+Baseline noise levels are likely to be primarily influenced by traffic travelling along the trunk road, with secondary sources likely to arise from day-to-day urban activities associated within Inverness.